Skip to main content

 On Thursday, May 14, the College of Arts and Sciences will launch the “A&S From Anywhere” virtual speaker series to keep the campus community — and anyone interested in expanding their knowledge — apprised of the latest ideas on COVID-19 and its effects.

-“We in the college recognize our responsibility in these stressful times to fulfill our mission of sharing our research
+“We in the college recognize our responsibility in these stressful times to fulfill

 By Catherine Brereton